alpaca-honke/prowpt/README.md

 ## Features
 - Easy to manage plugin with common plugin managers like Zinit, or Oh-My-Zsh, e.t.c.
 - The display and colors change depending on the Git branch state.
-- Easy to customize due to simpler code
+- Easy to custom due to simpler code
 - Many customizable variables
 - Lightweight repository